-Your motorhome has been fitted with one or two leisure batteries depending on size of vehicle and expected electrical loads.
-The battery is housed in a special compartment designed to hold the battery securely and to contain any electrolyte (acid) spillage.
-The compartments are either under the floor or in a side opening battery box opening to the outside of the vehicle.
+Floor mounted and side mounted compartments are designed to hold the battery securely and to contain any electrolyte (acid) spillage.
 Under floor compartments are sealed from the habitation compartment and a breather pipe is fitted to ensure any build up of explosive gases (hydrogen) is vented to the outside.
-If a breather pipe is fitted it is important to ensure that replacement batteries are also fitted with a breather pipe.

-The battery or batteries should only be positioned in the appropriate compartment, which is vented to the outside, and be properly secured before travelling
+If a breather pipe is fitted it is important to ensure that any replacement batteries are also fitted with a breather pipe.
+The battery or batteries should only be positioned in the appropriate compartment, and be properly secured before travelling.